triton-inference-server/backend/README.md

 ##### Single Response

 Most backends will create a single response for each request.
-For that kind of backend executing a single inference request requires the following steps:
+For that kind of backend, executing a single inference request requires the following steps:

 * Create a response for the request using TRITONBACKEND_ResponseNew.